ClaudeMetz/UntitledGuiGuide/tutorial.md

 First, there is [LuaGui](https://lua-api.factorio.com/latest/LuaGui.html), which is your jumping-off point.
 It is found on every [LuaPlayer](https://lua-api.factorio.com/latest/LuaPlayer.html#LuaPlayer.gui) and presents the top level elements that you'll be adding your own ones to.
 Especially relevant here is [LuaGui.screen](https://lua-api.factorio.com/latest/LuaGui.html#LuaGui.screen), as it's the one you'll be using the most.

 Then, there is [LuaGuiElement](https://lua-api.factorio.com/latest/LuaGuiElement.html), which is the heart of the GUI API as it gives you the ability to [create](https://lua-api.factorio.com/latest/LuaGuiElement.html#LuaGuiElement.add) and modify elements.
 There's an overview of the types of elements that are available at the top.
-Don't be scared off by the wall of attributes and methods available, most of them only relate to a single type of
+Don't be scared off by the wall of attributes and methods available, most of them only relate to a single type of element.

 Lastly, there is [LuaStyle](https://lua-api.factorio.com/latest/LuaStyle.html), which you can use to dynamically modify the appearence of your elements.
 These are things like [size](https://lua-api.factorio.com/latest/LuaStyle.html#LuaStyle.size), [padding](https://lua-api.factorio.com/latest/LuaStyle.html#LuaStyle.padding) or [font](https://lua-api.factorio.com/latest/LuaStyle.html#LuaStyle.font).
 Be aware that some attributes that change appearance are attached to [LuaGuiElement](https://lua-api.factorio.com/latest/LuaGuiElement.html) instead for historic reasons.